 - There are different mechanical strategies for different spaces in the building.
-For example, a hospital building with office spaces may need two systems types that support the unique demands of either space.
+For example, a hospital building with office spaces may need two system types that support the unique demands of either space.

 - There are different envelope properties for each space.
 For example, a project with below-grade functions will have envelope properties drastically different from the above-grade space.
 This situation occurs in most urban commercial spaces where store-front glazing is the first level and the rest of the project is an air-tight wall assembly.
 The two spaces need specific inputs for each space.

 - There are different schedules for each space.
 For example, a sports arena will have office spaces that are occupied daily, however, their largest energy expenditure, the stadium, and support spaces are only used a couple of days out of the year.
 Since these spaces will both contribute to the EUI but have wildly different expenditures dependent on the calendar then it is important to split these spaces to demonstrate their operations schedule.